 - (“Wow” should be reserved for things that are truly incredulous and never about a woman’s size.)

 - Are you having twins?
 (Unless this information is offered, it should not be suggested.
 Ever.
-When I was pregnant with Elias I had a delivery man who delivered to my office repeatedly ask if I was having triplets.
-Eventually I got so upset my office manager put him in his place.)
+When I was pregnant with Elias I had a delivery man at my office repeatedly ask if I was having triplets.
+Eventually, I got so upset my office manager put him in his place.)

 - Can I touch your belly?
 (Because seriously, would you do this to someone who was not pregnant?
 Unless the mother offers, do not ask.)

 As you will realize from the above, such comments are mostly taken negatively because they get too personal.
 Yes, the pregnancy is public but that is just about it. the finer details of the pregnancy are not a public affair and should be therefore left to the concerned parties.
 If there is any information to be made public, the discretion should be with the parents and not anybody else.